 - Post-Surgical Pain and more…

-The following conditions may qualify for spinal decompression treatment.
-Always consult your spinal decompression specialist to see if you are a candidate for spinal decompression therapy.
+The following conditions may qualify for spinal decompression therapy treatment.
+Always consult a spinal decompression therapy specialist to see if you are a candidate for spinal decompression therapy.
 Candidates for spinal decompression therapy include the following.

 - Diagnosis of a herniated, bulging or degenerated disc